Parafield Gardens, South Australia

-Parafield Gardens is a suburb of Adelaide, South Australia.
+Parafield Gardens (/en/) is a suburb of Adelaide, South Australia.
 The suburb is largely residential, with a pocket of industrial land in the southwest corner.
 There are two small shopping centres in the area, one on Salisbury Highway, and another on Shepherdson Road.

 History

 Parafield Gardens was originally a subdivision of section 2258 of the Hundred of Yatala enclosing land south of the Little Para River and Kings Road and northeast of today's Salisbury Highway.
 In 1881 the government proposed the creation of a general cemetery on the subdivision but the plan was abandoned by 1906.
 Land in the subdivision began to be used as an experimental agricultural farm, followed by a poultry farm in 1911, known as Parafield Farm.
 In 1958, Matters & Co. offered residential land in the area bounded by Salisbury Highway, Shepherdson Road, Sunderland Avenue, and Catalina Avenue.
 In the 1970s the South Australian Housing Trust began building properties in the area.
 At some time between then and 2000 the suburb name of Parafield Gardens was formally adopted.
 The Pine Lakes Estate was established in the early 2000s southwest of the intersection of Salisbury Highway and Kings Road.

 Parafield Gardens Post Office opened on 25 September 1961.